marsbroshok/mlops-labs/lab_300_setup/README.md

 ## Provisioning an AI Platform Notebook instance
 You use an **AI Platform Notebooks** instance based on a custom container as your primary development environment.

 The process of creating the custom container image has been automated with  [Cloud Build](https://cloud.google.com/cloud-build/).
-To build the image and push it to your project's **Container Registry** run the `./build.sh` script from **Cloud Shell**.
+To build the image and push it to your project's **Container Registry** use **Cloud Shell** to run the `build.sh` script from the `dev-image` folder.

 After the build completes, follow the  [instructions in AI Platform Notebooks Documentation](https://cloud.google.com/ai-platform/notebooks/docs/custom-container) to create an **AI Platform Notebook** instance.
 In the **Docker container image** field, enter the following image name: `gcr.io/[YOUR_PROJECT_NAME/tfx-kfp-dev:latest`.